ChopYuriy/cs50-final-project/README.md

 This is a web application.
 It allows user to upload and store photos of an obstacles in your city.
 You can review them any time you want.
 All you need is to register and login.
 After that on main page click the button "Add photo".
 Choose the right photo on your device and name it with the exact address.
 Click add and the photo will appear on the page.
-If the page was refreshed, the photos won't disappear.
+If you refresh the page, the photos won't disappear.
+Making this web application was inspired by people who have mobility limits.
+Making their lifes easier we are making our lifes better.

 #### Demo: